dylibso/chicory/wasi/README.md

 var wasi = new WasiPreview1(this.logger, WasiOptions.builder().build());
 // turn those into host imports.
 Here we could add any other custom imports we have var imports = new HostImports(wasi.toHostFunctions());
-// create the module
-var module = Module.builder("hello-wasi.wasm").build();
+// create the module and connect imports var module = Module.builder("hello-wasi.wasm").withHostImports(imports).build();
-// instantiate and connect our imports, this will execute the module module.instantiate(imports);
+// this will execute the module if it's a WASI command-pattern module module.instantiate();
 ```

 > **Note**: Take note that we don't explicitly execute the module.
 The module will run when you instantiate it.
 This